Mamun-illini/Cyberinformatic-Tools-for-Exploring-and-Validating-Sow-Posture-and-Piglet-Activity/Videos/README.md

 https://github.com/user-attachments/assets/fe733c8d-f637-47b9-8424-983db7237fe4

-**Video 3:** Shows conitinuous predicting the nursing behavior of sow within the farrowing crate.
+**Video 3:** Shows conitinuous predicting the nursing behaviors of sow within the farrowing crate.

 These videos provide a visual understanding of the model's capabilities in a real-world setting, making it easier to observe and evaluate its performance.